ramiel/mongoose-sequence/README.md

 });
 ```

-Every time a new Parisian is added the count of Parisians has to be incremented.
-The inhabitants of New York must not interfere and have their separate counting.
+Every time a new Parisian is added, the count of Parisians has to be incremented.
+The inhabitants of New York must not interfere, and have their separate counting.
 We should define a __scoped__ counter which increments the counter depending on the value of other fields.

 ```js
 UserSchema.plugin(AutoIncrement, {id: 'inhabitant_seq', inc_field: 'inhabitant_number', reference_fields: ['country','city'] });